8Cofiman/8Cofiman/README.md

-### Hi there 👋
+### Hi guys 👋

-I've been doing front-end development for about 3 years now.
-I can also develop desktop applications on windows form, develop layouts on figma and much more.
+I've been doing front-end development for about 3 years now. 💻🥉 I can also develop desktop applications on windows form, develop layouts on figma and much more.📈

 ![image1](img2.jpg)